-Treats symptoms of many conditions such as joint disease, skin conditions, allergies, swelling, eye disease, and stomach or bowel disease.
+Treats symptoms of several diseases and conditions.
 Also used to test for adrenal gland problems.
 This medicine is a corticosteroid.

 Cortastat, Cortastat 10, Cortastat LA, Dexasone L.A., NovaPlus Dexamethasone Sodium PhosphateThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to dexamethasone or sulfites, or if you have a fungal infection.

 - Your doctor will prescribe your dose and schedule.
 This medicine is given as a shot into a muscle, a needle placed in a vein, or directly into a joint.

 - A nurse or other health provider will give you this medicine.